Zach-Tech/5Cards_Deck/README.md

-# 5Cards_Deck
-Deck of Five Cards, Flip 'em over
+# Deck of Five-Cards
+## This deck contains five cards, flip them over to see what they are.

+### This was one of the earlier assigments in the semester.